aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

     * A **set mapping relation** is a relation that contains the same set of tuples as a compound set.

-    * A **set mapping parameter** is an parameter that contains the data to handle the "tags" functionality of a compound set.
+    * A **set mapping parameter** is an element parameter that contains the data to handle the "tags" functionality of a compound set.

 *   The parameters, variables and constrains of an application contain the data of that application.
     A **compound data identifier** is a parameter, variable or constraint, such that at least one index in the index domain of that identifier is a compound index.
-For the purposes of this article, **compound data** is the data of a compound data identifier.
+    As a shorthand, **compound data** is the data of a compound data identifier.

 *   Consider a parameter ``A``, then a **shadow** parameter, say ``A_Shadow``, is a parameter that holds the same data as ``A``.
-    In the context of this article, *same data* should be interpreted as, that there is a clear one-to-one correspondence between the elements of ``A`` and ``A_Shadow`` such that the values of the corresponding elements are the same.
+    Here, *same data* should be interpreted as, that there is a clear one-to-one correspondence between the elements of ``A`` and ``A_Shadow`` such that the values of the corresponding elements are the same.
-    As an example, consider a compound data identifier ``P`` having compound indices in its index domain, and a shadow ``PS`` having the corresponding set mapping indices in its index domain.
+    As an example, consider a compound data identifier ``P`` having compound indexes in its index domain, and a shadow ``PS`` having the corresponding set mapping indexes in its index domain.

 *   A **screen definition** is a serialized representation of a screen.
     The point and click types of UI provided by AIMMS, both WinUI and WebUI, store these **screen definitions** as text files within an AIMMS project.

 .. _Section-Scope:

 Scope of the work
 -----------------

 To determine the scope of the work involved in adapting an AIMMS application, note that compound data is present in **AIMMS Cases** and compound data identifiers are present in the **AIMMS Screen definitions** of that AIMMS application.
-As you know AIMMS cases cannot be edited manually.
-In addition, the format of screen definitions is designed for fast serialization instead of for human editing.
+As you know AIMMS cases cannot be edited manually.In addition, the format of screen definitions is designed for fast serialization instead of for human editing.
 In addition, the model needs to be adapted such that compound sets are no longer used.

 The overall deprecation procedure is depicted below: